Welcome

 The Choir enriches our worship through musical offerings on a periodic basis, especially on holy days.

 The Pastoral Care Team, a.k.a.
-"Mom-squad," provides for the physical and emotional care needs of the parish community such as hospital vigils, meals, shopping, and house cleaning during convolescense, and transportation.
+"Mom-squad," provides for the physical and emotional care needs of the church community such as hospital vigils, meals, shopping, and house cleaning during convolescense, and transportation.